SNaveenMathew/randomly_accessed_memories/engineering.md

 The commonly heard (and misinterpreted) version: "Anything that can go wrong will go wrong"

 The story starts in 2014.
 I was back to the F-school to finish up the course work after a heart-wrenching internship.
 Soon I was engulfed in an administrative issue and forced into a mentally unstable state.
-My mental state requires elaboration - I will try my best to points to explain:
+My mental state requires elaboration - I will try my best to explain:

 ## My mental state